CyberView X5 - Scanner BRAUN - Free user manual and instructions

 Magic Touch / Auto Color

-Enable / disable Magic Touch and Auto Color adjustment to scans.
+Enable or disable Magic Touch and Auto Color adjustment for scans.

-Magic Touch is a powerful dust and scratch removal technology that does away with the hassle of learning complex and tedious software techniques.
+Magic Touch is a powerful dust and scratch removal technology that eliminates the need to learn complex and tedious software techniques.
 Being hardware-based, it works seamlessly with the scanning process to ensure the best possible results when bringing images into the computer.
-Dust, scratches and other flaws are intelligently detected and eliminated, restoring the image to its original beauty.
+Dust, scratches, and other flaws are intelligently detected and eliminated, restoring the image to its original beauty.

 BRAUN CyberView X5 - Default Scanning Area - 2